 You might call the ‘Real’ the raw material of life

-The Real is – for all intents and purposes, – our somatic experience of our self and the world.
+The Real is – for all intents and purposes, – our somatic experience of ourselves and the world.
 It is the interoception of our nervous system.
-The felt-sense of our being at any moment.
+The felt sense of our being at any moment.
 It is also our experience of colour, shape, smell, touch and sound.
 It is the taste of a raspberry or the overwhelming feeling of being in love.
 You might call the ‘Real’ the raw material of life.

 But we are not private beings.
 We are intensely social animals.
 Especially we humans.